idleberg/atom-browse/README.md

 # atom-browse

-Add a command that let's you quickly browse the packages folder, like in Sublime Text.
+Add a command that let's you quickly browse relevant folders:

+* `Browse: Packages folder`, like in Sublime Text.
+* `Browse: Configuration folder`
+* `Browse: Enclosing folder`

 ## Installation